aditya2in/Pomodoro-AND-Current-Routine-App/documentation.md

         *   Calls `reset_daily_counts` to handle new days.
         *   Checks for and triggers `_evening_lock` if enabled and time permits.
         *   **Unscheduled Reminder:** If no session is active, it periodically sends a desktop notification to remind the user to start a session.
+*   **Lunch Break Lock:** If enabled, it periodically checks the current time and calls `_lunch_break_lock` to enforce screen locking during the configured lunch break window.
         *   Queries `pomodoro-cli` status.
 If `pomodoro-cli` reports "finished" or "stopped" while the script's internal state is "Running", it calls `handle_transition`.
         *   Plays a continuous warning sound during the last 5 seconds of a session.
         *   Sleeps for 1 second before the next iteration.